-Three COVID-19 vaccines (developed by Pfizer, Moderna and Johnson & Johnson) were approved by the Food and Drug Administration (FDA) and are being administered across the U.S. While many are eager to receive the vaccine, others may have a few questions.
+Three COVID-19 vaccines (developed by Pfizer, Moderna and Johnson & Johnson) were approved by the Food and Drug Administration (FDA) in January 2021 and are being administered across the U.S. While many were eager to receive the vaccine, others may still have a few questions.
 Here’s what you should know.

 A Brief History of Vaccines

 If these new vaccines make you nervous, it might be helpful to look back at the history behind the science.
 In the 18th century, Dr. Edward Jenner discovered that injecting his patients with a weaker form of smallpox helped these individuals build immunity to the disease.